ksmetz/OligoMinerBiowulf/README.md

 ## Questions

 Please reach out to [Brian](mailto:beliveau@uw.edu) with any questions about installing and running the scripts, or [open an issue](../../issues/new) on GitHub.

+For questions on running the SnakeMake version of the pipeline on Biowulf, reach out to [Katie](mailto:kathleen.reed2@nih.gov).

 ## License